Cinema & Theatre

 A limited supply of ‘booster seats’ are available on request on a first-come, first-served basis.

 We always recommend you accompany your children to the Cinema & Theatre.
 However, we will admit children aged over eight years old unaccompanied.

 Bringing babies to Broadway Cinema & Theatre

-We also hold regular Babies Screenings for parents and guardians with children under 36 months old (maximum 2 parents or guardians per child).
+We also hold regular Babies Screenings for film, for parents and guardians with children under 36 months old (maximum 2 parents or guardians per child).
 Tickets for Babies Screenings are £4.25 per adult, with the child admitted free.